MLH/mlh-policies/community-values.md

 but also the types of events that MLH wants to work with because of their positive contributions to the student hacker movement.

 This document was last updated on:
-Novemeber 16, 2015
+June 6, 2016